ijlee2/ember-codemod-add-template-tags/README.md

 You can check [Troubleshoot](TROUBLESHOOT.md) if you encounter an issue.

 <sup>1.
-The codemod assumes apps and addons to follow the Octane layout (flat or nested).
-You can leverage the codemods for [classic](https://github.com/ember-codemods/ember-component-template-colocation-migrator) and [pod](https://github.com/ijlee2/ember-codemod-pod-to-octane).</sup>
+The codemod assumes that your apps and addons follow the Octane layout (flat or nested).
+If not, you can run codemods to move away from [classic](https://github.com/ember-codemods/ember-component-template-colocation-migrator) and [pod](https://github.com/ijlee2/ember-codemod-pod-to-octane).</sup>

 <sup>2.
 To analyze external dependencies, the codemod reads your `node_modules`.
 Install your project's dependencies before running the codemod.</sup>